Some of the really common questions I hear from women thinking about becoming a coach start with “Can I really coach others if…”

 “Most of the greatest coaches I have come across have gone through a journey and done a lot of work on themselves.
 I have been coaching over 20 years, but going into it I was coming out of clinical depression and burnout.” – Jane Lewis

-3. Have you got the training and support you need?
+2. Have you got the training and support you need to coach others?

 Just having been through a challenging experience doesn’t on its own qualify you to help someone else through it.
 To know you’re going to do a great job in any new role, you also need to have the right support in place.